rwijtvliet/eurostatDb.js/README.md

 What's happening here?<br>
 Line 1 specifies the name of the dataflow that I'm interested in, and fixes some of its dimensions and the time period.
 That way, I always fetch annual data and age aggregates, from the time period between 1995 and 2015.<br>
-Line 2 fetches data for total population of Netherlands above 16million, in order of ascending time.<br>
+Line 2 fetches data for total population of Netherlands above 16million.<br>
 Line 3 then uses this data to make a list.<br>
 <br>